acfr/mcl/doc/source/style_guide.rst

 Sphinx
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-|pyITS| documentation is generated using Sphinx_.
+|MCL| documentation is generated using Sphinx_.
 Sphinx_ uses reStructuredText_
-as its markup language, and many of its strengths come from the power and straightforwardness of reStructuredText_ and its parsing and translating suite, the Docutils_ [#footnotesphinx]_.
+as its markup language.
+Many of Sphinx_'s strengths come from the power and straightforwardness of reStructuredText_ and its parsing and translating suite - the Docutils_ [#footnotesphinx]_.
 Due to Sphinx_'s reliance on Docutils_, the quality of Sphinx_ documentation depends on the completeness of the project's docstrings.

-|pyITS| uses `Google style docstrings`.
+|MCL| uses `Google style docstrings`.
 A comprehensive example of `Google style
 docstrings` can be found `here
 <http://sphinx-doc.org/latest/ext/example_google.html#example-google>`_.
 Support
 for `Google style docstrings` in Sphinx_ is provided through the Napoleon_